297 BC

-Year 297 BC was a year of the pre-Julian Roman calendar.
-At the time it was known as the Year of the Consulship of Rullianus and Mus (or, less frequently, year 457 Ab urbe condita).
+The year 297 BC was a year of the pre-Julian Roman calendar.
+At the time, it was known as the Year of the Consulship of Rullianus and Mus (or, less frequently, 457 Ab urbe condita).
 The denomination 297 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.